murinziben/global-info-explorer/README.md

 #  Global Info Explorer

 A comprehensive web application for exploring detailed information about every country in the world.
-Built with vanilla JavaScript and powered by the REST Countries API.
+Built with html, css, and JavaScript and powered by the REST Countries API.

 **link to website (subdomain name )**(https://globalinfoexplorer.murinziben.tech/) [![API]](https://restcountries.com)